OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 Keep in mind the following best practices when creating custom functions in your JavaScript file and specifying corresponding information in the JSON metadata file.

-* In the JavaScript file, specify function names using camelCase.
-For example, the function name `addTenToInput` is written in camel case: the first word starts with a lowercase letter and each subsquent word in the name starts with an uppercase letter.
+* In the JavaScript file, specify function names in camelCase.
+For example, the function name `addTenToInput` is written in camelCase: the first word in the name starts with a lowercase letter and each subsequent word in the name starts with an uppercase letter.

-* In the JSON metadata file, specify the value of the `name` property in uppercase.
+* In the JSON metadata file, specify the value of each `name` property in uppercase.
 The `name` property defines the function name that end users will see in Excel.
 Using uppercase letters for the name of each custom function provides a consistent experience for end users in Excel, where all built-in function names are uppercase.

-* In the JSON metadata file, specify the value of the `id` property in uppercase.
-Doing so makes it obvious which part of the `CustomFunctionMappings` statement in your JavaScript file corresponds to the `id` property in the JSON metadata file (provided that your function name uses camelCase, as recommended earlier).
+* In the JSON metadata file, specify the value of each `id` property in uppercase.
+Doing so makes it obvious which part of the `CustomFunctionMappings` statement in your JavaScript code corresponds to the `id` property in the JSON metadata file (provided that your function name uses camelCase, as recommended earlier).

 * In the JSON metadata file, ensure that the value of each `id` property is unique within the scope of the file.
 That is, no two function objects in the metadata file should have the same `id` value.
 Additionally, do not specify two `id` values in the metadata file that only differ by case.
 For example, do not define one function object with an `id` value of **add** and another function object with an `id` value of **ADD**.